-During the nine months ended February 29, 2004, sales to our top five customers accounted for approximately 42% of our revenues, with our largest customers, Sam's Club, accounting for approximately 13% and Costco Wholesale Corp., accounting for approximately 12% of our revenues.
+During the three months ended August 29, 2004, sales to our top five customers accounted for approximately 46% of our revenues, with our largest customers, Costco Wholesale Corp., and Pomina Enterprise Co.
+LTD accounting for approximately 14% and 10% of our revenues, respectively.
 We expect that, for the foreseeable future, a limited number of customers may continue to account for a substantial portion of our net revenues.
 We may experience changes in the composition of our customer base, as Apio and Landec Ag have experienced in the past.
 We do not have long-term purchase agreements with any of our customers.
 The reduction, delay or cancellation of orders from one or more major customers for any reason or the loss of one or more of our major customers could materially and adversely affect our business, operating results and financial condition.
 In addition, since some of the products processed by Apio at its Guadalupe, California facility are often sole sourced to its customers, our operating results could be adversely affected if one or more of our major customers were to develop other sources of supply.
 Our current customers may not continue to place orders, orders by existing customers may be canceled or may not continue at the levels of previous periods or we may not be able to obtain orders from new customers.